 The Portrait Gallery, with its focus on people, is a very popular place with the locals and Questacon has some cool hands-on things to try and experience.
 Like getting into a jumpsuit to let yourself fall gently and experience how the laws of physics can do you no harm.
 Up at Parliament House you can join a free 40-minute guided tour of the building, and if the politicians are in town, book yourself a free ticket in the public gallery to see the leaders of the country slugging it out during Question Time at 2pm.

-You need a good two hours to explore just some of the expansive galleries and immersive displays.
+Next, check out the National Museum of Australia, where you’ll need a good two hours to explore just some of the expansive galleries and immersive displays.
 If you arrive mid afternoon in need of a drink, the lakeside museum cafe is a very cool place to kick back and watch life on the lake.
 And why just look at the gorgeous lake when you can be part of it — on a cruisy and safe pedal kayak?
-Our 4pm Island Hopping with the Waterbirds and 6pm Sunsets and Serenity pedal kayak trips start and finish right next to the National Museum, for a serene way to experience Canberra life on the lake.

 If you planned ahead, you could find a local performance to your liking at the Street Theatre not far from the city centre or a movie at the Palace Cinema in the chic New Acton precinct.